eyasulegesse/Media-Literacy-Concepts-Skills-toolkit/README.md

 Media Literacy
 Concepts, Skills& toolkit

-the main objective of this application to create awareness or lecture to public on how to use social media for positive
+the main objective of this application to create awareness  to user on how to use social media for positive

 the project is budgetd by bahirdar university and internation media sport